knavesec/Max/README.md

 #### Module: add-spns

 Adds the HasSPNConfigured relationship to objects in the database.
 This compromise path is based on the theory that service accounts store their cleartext credentials in LSA secrets and are easily retrieved with the right privileges.
 A Service Principal Name (SPN) identifies where service accounts are configured, and therefore may indicate that there are stored credentials in LSA secrets.
-This creates a relationship based on this: access to a computer could lead to the compromise of that user.
+The function creates a relationship based on this relationship: access to a computer could lead to the compromise of that user.
 In my experience it's accurate roughly 2/3s of the time, though it varies from client to client.

 ```
 python3 max.py add-spns -h